GoInterject/ids-dotnet-api/interject.data.api/Examples/HandlerPipeline.md

 Call the `InterjectRequestHandler.ReturnResponse()` or `InterjectRequestHandler.ReturnResponseAsync()` method depending on your implementation to complete the pipeline and return the `InterjectResponseDTO`

-Note: For reverse compatiblilty reasons, the `ReturnedData.Data` property must be serialized prior to retuning the response to the caller.
+Note: For reverse compatibility reasons, the `ReturnedData.Data` property must be serialized prior to retuning the response to the caller.
 The `InterjectRequestHandler.PackagedResponse` property handles this to make it easier for development.